- Each partner views and accepts the REALITY of who the other person is.

 I've worked with many love addicts who have had countless relationships that were full of nothing but pain and disappointment.

-Their relationship history created a belief within that healthy love "isn't really out there, it doesn't exist, and is certainly not possible for me".
-If you feel this too -- I have a message for you: "don't buy into the lie".
+Their relationship history created a belief that healthy love "isn't really out there, it doesn't exist, and is certainly not possible for me".
+If you feel this too -- I have a message for you: "don't buy into the lie."

-A solid, meaningful, focused recovery path will help you break distortions like this one.
+A solid and focused recovery path can help you realize this truth.

 Healthy Love really is possible.